zammad/zammad-admin-documentation/channels/google/accounts/account-setup.rst

    .. note:: 🤔 **Why does Zammad delete messages by default?**

-      If you never clean out your inbox, it’ll eventually reach its storage limit,
+      If you never clean out your inbox, it'll eventually reach its storage limit,
       and your mail server will start **rejecting incoming messages**.
-      Most Zammad users never even look at their inbox once it’s set up, so they rely on Zammad to keep it clean for them.
+      Most Zammad users never even look at their inbox once it's set up, so they rely on Zammad to keep it clean for them.

-      If you choose **yes** here, remember that it’s your responsibility to clean out your inbox from time to time to keep it below its storage limit.
+      If you choose **yes** here, remember that it's your responsibility to clean out your inbox from time to time to keep it below its storage limit.